OscarSaharoy/subtiles/README.md

 cd subtiles
 ./runlocal.sh
 ```
-You can then access the site from `http://localhost:8000`.
+You can then access the web app at [http://localhost:8000](http://localhost:8000).

 <img src="assets/pentagonally.jpg" />
 <p class="caption"> This tiling uses the "radial" palette, applied after a few subdivisions with a different palette. </p>